 Allow the user to fix any errors (or not - transcripts of good quality audio are usually very good and we’ve still added value).

-Make the transcript interactive (this is the promise of an open source library we’ve created called Hyperaudio-Light).
+Make the transcript interactive (this is the promise of an open source library we’ve created called Hyperaudio-Lite).

 Keeping to the spirit of “just because you can do something, doesn’t mean you should” – let’s tackle the why.